Carrot zucchini muffins are so yummy sprinkled with cinnamon sugar! This recipe is the perfect use for extra zucchini squash in the summer.

 - In a large bowl, whisk together flour, baking soda, baking powder, salt and cinnamon.
 Add wet ingredients to the dry ingredients and stir until combined (be careful not to over mix).
 Add shredded zucchini and carrot, and stir until incorporated.

 - Use a spoon (or an ice cream scoop) to transfer batter into prepared muffin pan until each cup is about three-quarters full.
-Sprinkle with additional cinnamon sugar if desired².
-Bake at 375° F for 20 minutes, or until a toothpick inserted in the center of a muffin comes out with little to no crumbs.
+Whisk together cinnamon sugar topping and sprinkle on top of muffins.
+Bake at 375ยฐ F for 20 minutes, or until a toothpick inserted in the center of a muffin comes out with little to no crumbs.

 - Cool muffins in the pan for 3 minutes then remove muffins to a wire cooling rack.
 Serve warm or at room temperature.
 Store in an air tight container at room temperature for up to 5 days.